-How to Crochet the Picot Stitch Tutorial
+How to Crochet the Picot Stitch With Video Tutorial

 The Picot Stitch is one of my favorite crochet techniques.
 I love the little detail it can add to an otherwise simple fabric.